dalboris/learning-symbol-visibility/01-gcc-basics/README.md

 article](http://www.microhowto.info/howto/build_a_shared_library_using_gcc.html)
 for more details)

-Let's look at what's inside this shared library by using 'nm':
+Let's look at what's inside the resulting shared library `libfoo.so` by using `nm`:

 ```
 $ nm libfoo.so